 - Don't lock yourself into one carrier.
 Unless you're using frequent flier miles, or wanting to add to your miles, check all your options.
 Note: If you are planning to build your FF miles be sure your airline grants them if they book you on Aer Lingus.
 The last time we booked via American Airlines they put us on an Aer Lingus flight but did not credit the miles.
 Check partnerships.

 - Discounts for Children.
 If you're traveling with children be sure to mention it; their flights can be discounted with certain carriers.
 You would need to call or book with a travel agent to take advantage of this.

 - Book Round Trip.
 Multi-city flights or one-way bookings are generally more expensive.

 Do you have a question about booking flights to Ireland or general Ireland vacation question?
 Please ask!
-Use the comments below or the contact form and I will be thrilled to answer it!
+Use the comments below and I will be thrilled to answer it!